https://www.deakin.edu.au/__data/assets/image/0006/2511690/36704_bachelor-of-artificial-intelligence-honours_hero.jpg

 Course overview

 Artificial Intelligence (AI) is driving digital disruption through the development of smart systems and machines capable of performing tasks that typically require human intelligence.
 From self-driving cars to the proliferation of smart assistants, AI is a growing part of everyday life.
-This specialised four-year course prepares you with the knowledge and skills required to design, develop and evolve software solutions that harness the latest advances in AI.
+This specialised four-year course prepares you with the knowledge and skills required to design, develop and evolve computational solutions that harness the latest advances in AI.

-You will study up-to-the-minute trends, insights and emerging topics to ensure you graduate with a highly relevant skill-set that is sought-after by employers across the globe.
-You will explore different AI tools and techniques as you learn key concepts and deep dive into advanced topics in machine learning, language and speech processing and robotics.
+You will study up-to-the-minute trends, insights and emerging topics to ensure you graduate with a highly relevant skill set that is sought after by employers across the globe.
+You will explore different AI tools and techniques as you learn key concepts and deep dive into advanced topics in machine learning, language and speech processing, and robotics.

 Want the skills to develop the intelligent systems that drive digital disruption?